skyward-luke/cd2/README.md

 # cd2

-A feature clone of `autojump` - written in Rust.
+A feature clone of [autojump](https://github.com/wting/autojump) - written in Rust.

 Keeps a count of the times you `cd` into a filesystem dir and sends you to most popular directories accordingly.

 ## Install

-(WIP)

-- Build and cp the binary to your PATH
+- Download the binary from [Releases](https://github.com/skyward-luke/cd2/releases)
-  - cargo build --release
-  - cp target/release/cd2 <TO_PATH>

 - Add the following to your shell .rc file, like .bashrc:

 ```bash